 - Have a working model to pitch to investors.

-Working with early-stage startups, we see that most of them search for cost-effective and fast-to-market approaches to delivering MVPs.
+Providing services for early-stage startups, we see that most of them search for cost-effective and fast-to-market approaches to delivering MVPs.
 In this case, it makes sense to reach out to specialists who can do the work for you quickly and efficiently.
-Be it web development, mobile app development, or UX/UI design - outsourcing your MVP initiatives can be a worthwhile strategy.
+Be it web app development services, mobile development services, or UX/UI design - outsourcing your MVP initiatives can be a worthwhile strategy.

-Here, at UpsilonIT, we help startups and small & medium businesses plan and build MVPs that can eventually grow into market-ready solutions.
+Here, at Upsilon, we help startups and small and medium businesses plan and build MVPs that can eventually grow into market-ready solutions.
 Here is our vision of essential steps you need to take to create a successful MVP:

 Figure out what problem you're solving, and for whom.
 Start from conducting surveys or interviews with potential customers.
 That's how you can learn more about the audience and its actual problems.
 Then, express the value your product can offer to its users.

 - Analyze your competitors.
 The other part of market research is gaining an overview of competitors and analyzing how they solve that particular problem.

 - Make a list of MVP features.
 Start by defining the steps a user will take when using your product and list all the features required for every step.
 Then work on feature prioritization, focusing on essential ones and crossing out others for later.